 Just make a cone with out of metallic paper and embellish it with tinsel or ribbon!
 We suggest using these papers:

 The midnight countdown is the centerpiece of any NYE party.
-Get your guests in the mood with creative countdown-inspired décor, such as these easy accordion-fold clocks!
+Get your guests in the mood with creative countdown-inspired décor, such as these easy printable clock cupcake toppers.

 These super easy streamers are the perfect decoration for anywhere in your home, from over your drinks table to that awkward empty space by the stairs.